siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/structural/bridge/bridge.md

 This problem occurs because we’re trying to extend the shape classes in two independent dimensions: by form and by color.
 That’s a very common issue with class inheritance.

 > The Bridge pattern attempts to solve this problem by switching from inheritance to the object composition.
-What this means is that you extract one of the dimensions into a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its state and behaviors within one class.
+What this means is that you extract one of the dimensions into a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its abstractState and behaviors within one class.

 ![img.png](bridgeImpl.png)